What It’s Like: A Panama Canal Voyage Thrills Way Beyond a Feat of Engineering

 Once one of the more important Caribbean port cities, Cartagena also has the most extensive fortifications in South America – including the massive 17th century Castillo San Felipe de Barajas fortress, considered one of the most important works of Spanish military engineering in Latin America.

-Bird lovers will not want to miss the flamingoes, macaws, and Andean condors and other species at the National Aviary, where you will find a wealth of examples to support the fact that Colombia has more than 1,900 bird species: More bird diversity than anywhere else.
+Bird lovers will not want to miss the flamingoes, macaws, and Andean condors and other species at the National Aviary, where you will find a wealth of examples to support the fact that Colombia has more than 1,900 bird species.

 Subscribe